expressjs/body-parser/README.md

 [bytes](https://www.npmjs.com/package/bytes) library for parsing.
 Defaults to `'100kb'`.

+##### parser

+The `parser` option can be used to supply a custom JSON parser used to convert the request body to a Javascript object.
+If a `reviver` is supplied, it is supplied as the second argument to this function.

+Defaults to `JSON.parse`.

 ##### reviver

 The `reviver` option is passed directly to `JSON.parse` as the second